nmukerje/misc/Spark_XML_Flatten_Sample/README.md

-### Flattens a Spark Dataframe with nested fields.
+### Flattens a Spark Dataframe with nested fields - Structs and List of Structs.